 Within a couple of years she had moved on to a national paper, and is still there almost two decades later.
 She doubtless remembers him for all the wrong reasons.

 There are no stupid questions.
-The same, sadly, cannot always be said of interviewees.
+The same, sadly, cannot always be said for the answers they receive.